 English as a Second Language

+Assessments – English learners who have not attained English language proficiency, shall be assessed during state-wide testing in a valid, reliable manner and provided appropriate accommodations including, to the extent practicable, assessments in the language and form most likely to yield accurate data regarding student knowledge and ability in academic content areas.

 Evaluation of Progress – English language instructional programs shall be evaluated on a regularly scheduled basis to determine whether progress is being made toward removing language barriers and to identify changes that need to be made in District program services.
 District staff shall monitor student access to equal educational opportunities, both instructional and extracurricular.